GanChuanYin/blog/docs/05.Vue/Vue3-Extra-Topics.md

 It wraps the raw `update` function in an effect that sets itself as the current active effect before running the actual update.
 This enables `track()` calls during the update to locate the current active effect.

 At this point, we have created an effect that automatically tracks its dependencies, and re-runs whenever a dependency changes.
-We call this a <font color=gree size=4>`Reactive Effect`</font>.
+We call this a <font color=#3498db size=4>`Reactive Effect`</font>.

 Vue provides an API that allows you to create reactive effects: `watchEffect()`.
 In fact, you may have noticed that it works pretty similarly to the magical whenDepsChange() in the example.
 We can now rework the original example using actual Vue APIs: